LMMMEng/LMMMEng.github.io/_pages/about.md

 > ···

 - **Journal Reviewer:**
-> IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+> IEEE Transactions on Pattern Analysis and Machine Intelligence
+> IEEE Transactions on Image Processing
-> IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+> IEEE Transactions on Neural Networks and Learning Systems
-> IEEE Transactions on Medical Imaging (TMI)
+> IEEE Transactions on Medical Imaging
-> IEEE Journal of Biomedical and Health Informatics (JBHI)
+> IEEE Journal of Biomedical and Health Informatics
-> Transactions on Machine Learning Research (TMLR)
+> Transactions on Machine Learning Research
+> ISPRS Journal of Photogrammetry and Remote Sensing
 > Pattern Recognition
 > ···